What is Order Management?

 - Restocking returned items and updating inventory accordingly

-Post-sale support, including customer inquiries and issue resolution, is an integral part of order management.
+Post-sale support, including customer inquiries and issue resolution, is part of order management too.
 Businesses use automated ticketing systems and AI-powered chatbots to manage support requests efficiently.

 Benefits of Effective Order Management